Reinforcement Learning for Test Case Prioritization: Reinforcement Learning for Test Case Prioritization

 \section{Reinforcement Learning for Test Case Prioritization}

 \textbf{An Overview.} We aim to develop an RL-based solution for the prioritization of test cases in the context of CI.
 Most existing test case prioritization solutions consider the prioritization procedure as a static process and prioritize test cases following a fixed strategy that is defined based on either heuristics or supervised ML techniques~\cite{yoo2012regression}.
 Here, we investigate variants of a prioritization approach capable of continuously adapting and improving its strategy as a result of its interactions with the CI environment.
-We model the sequential interactions between CI and test case prioritization as an RL problem and rely on state-of-the-art RL techniques to automatically and continuously learn an optimal prioritization strategy.
-In particular, we introduce a CI environment simulator, which can be used to train the agent offline using the available test execution history before applying and updating the model online.
-In other words, we train an RL agent based on test execution history and code-based features from previous cycles in order to prioritize test cases in subsequent cycles.
-The training process is adaptive in the sense that the agent is provided feedback at the end of each cycle, by replaying the execution logs of test cases to ensure the agent policy is efficiently and continuously adapting to changes in the system and regression test suite.
+We model the sequential interactions between CI and test case prioritization as an RL problem and rely on state-of-the-art RL techniques to automatically and continuously learn a test case prioritization strategy that is as close as possible to the optimal one, assuming a pre-determined optimal ranking as the ground truth.
+In particular, we introduce a CI environment simulator, which can be used to train the agent offline using the available test execution history before applying and updating the model online. \TR{R2.2, R2.6, R3.6}{In other words, we train an RL agent based on test execution history and code-based features from previous cycles in order to prioritize test cases in subsequent cycles.
+The training process is adaptive in the sense that the agent can be provided with feedback at the end of each cycle or, when the agent accuracy is below a certain threshold, execution logs of test cases can be replayed to ensure the agent policy is efficiently and continuously adapting to changes in the system and regression test suite.}